• Skip to primary navigation

 Fried mozzarella sticks and balls are served in Italy as a starter, often before a pizza.
 Crunchy on the outside and gooey and stringy on the inside they are favorite to both children and parents alike.
 Served with a selection of fried finger food, they are the perfect Fritto Misto for an Aperocena with family and friends.

-Fried mozzarella sticks and balls are served in Italy as cheesy appetizers, often before a pizza.
-Crunchy golden brown on the outside and gooey and stringy on the inside, they are favorite to both children and parents alike.
+Fried mozzarella cheese sticks and balls are served in Italy as cheesy appetizers, often before a pizza.
+Crunchy golden brown on the outside and gooey and stringy on the inside are favorite to children and parents alike.
 Make this easy recipe and serve it with a selection of fried finger foods, they are the perfect Fritto Misto for an Aperocena with family and friends.

 fried mozzarella sticks and balls